fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.StreamAnalytics/v1.0.12/Get-AzureRmStreamAnalyticsInput.md

 ```

 ### -Name
-Specifies the name of the azure_2 Stream Analytics input to retrieve.
+Specifies the name of the Azure Stream Analytics input to retrieve.

 ```yaml
 Type: String